ntzrmtthihu777/dotfiles/README.md

 ## Acknowledgements

-* Colours are from the excelent [gruvbox theme](https://github.com/morhetz/gruvbox)
+* Colours are from the [gruvbox theme](https://github.com/morhetz/gruvbox)
 * `.compton.conf` stolen from [twily.info](http://twily.info/)

 ## Zsh config

-I usually have the [grml zsh config](https://grml.org/zsh/) installed in /etc which is why my .zshrc is rather short.
+I usually have the [grml zsh config](https://grml.org/zsh/) installed in /etc, which is why my .zshrc is rather short.

 ## Vim plugins included